Imarjoe Miller

 Imarjoe Miller (born March 19, 1979) is an American professional boxer.
 Miller, a late-comer to the sport, went from juvenile delinquency to becoming a pro boxer.
 He is currently trained by Troy Bodean (boxing) at the wildcard boxing gym Roach.

 Early life

-Born in the Watts of Los Angeles, Miller's challenging life experiences have proven conducive to finding a career in the boxing ring– He is a good counter puncher.
+Born in the Watts of Los Angeles, Miller's challenging life experiences have proven conducive to finding a career in the boxing ring.